openjs-foundation/cross-project-council/CPC-CHARTER.md

       substantial changes before final approval by CPC.
    1. Voting members are responsible for approving funds for budgets delegated to the project.
-   1. Voting members are responsible for approving new `collaboration spaces` within the scope for OpenJS Foundation set by the Governing Board, as outlined in the OpenJS Collaboration Network process.
+   1. Voting members are responsible for approving new `collaboration spaces` as outlined in the OpenJS Collaboration Network process.
    1. Voting members are responsible for making final decisions on aligning `collaboration spaces`, removing or archiving `collaboration spaces`, as outlined in the OpenJS Collaboration Network process.
    1. Following and be up to date on Board/OpenJS Foundation initiatives and communicate them to the projects.